Chia-Network/chia-blockchain/README.md

 Ubuntu 19.xx, Amazon Linux 2, and CentOS 7.7 or newer are the easiest linux install environments currently.

-UPnP is enabled by default, to open the port for incoming connections.
+UPnP is enabled by default, to open port 8444 for incoming connections.
 If this causes issues, you can disable it in the configuration.
 Some routers may require port forwarding, or enabling UPnP in the router configuration.

-Due to the nature of proof of space lookups by the harvester you should limit the number of plots on a physical drive to 50 or less.
+Due to the nature of proof of space lookups by the harvester in the current alpha you should limit the number of plots on a physical drive to 50 or less.
 This limit should significantly increase before beta.

 You can also run the simulation, which runs all servers and multiple full nodes, locally, at once.
 If you want to run the simulation, change the introducer ip in ./config/config.yaml so that the